rh-openshift-ansible-better-together/ops-track/README.md

 Inside the `image-uploader` project you'll use the `oc new-app` command to deploy your new application using S2I.

 ```
+$ oc new-project image-uploader
+Now using project "image-uploader" on server "https://api.cluster-btws-6505.btws-6505.open.redhat.com:6443".

+You can add applications to this project with the 'new-app' command.
+For example, try:

+    oc new-app django-psql-example

+to build a new example application in Python.
+Or use kubectl to deploy a simple Kubernetes application:

+    kubectl create deployment hello-node --image=gcr.io/hello-minikube-zero-install/hello-node

-$ oc new-app --image-stream=php --code=https://github.com/OpenShiftInAction/image-uploader.git --name=app-cli
+<c new-app --image-stream=php --code=httpsploader.git --name=app-cliction/image-u                              n

---> Found image eb1fe84 (2 weeks old) in image stream "openshift/php" under tag "7.1" for "php"
+--> Found image fff791a (2 weeks old) in image stream "openshift/php" under tag "7.2" for "php"

-    Apache 2.4 with PHP 7.1
+    Apache 2.4 with PHP 7.2
     -----------------------
-    PHP 7.1 available as container is a base platform for building and running various PHP 7.1 applications and frameworks.
+    PHP 7.2 available as container is a base platform for building and running various PHP 7.2 applications and frameworks.
 PHP is an HTML-embedded scripting language.
 PHP attempts to make it easy for developers to write dynamically generated web pages.
 PHP also offers built-in database integration for several commercial and non-commercial database management systems, so writing a database-enabled webpage with PHP is fairly simple.
 The most common use of PHP coding is probably as a replacement for CGI scripts.

-    Tags: builder, php, php71, rh-php71
+    Tags: builder, php, php72, rh-php72

     * The source repository appears to match: php
     * A source build using source code from https://github.com/OpenShiftInAction/image-uploader.git will be created